MIDI for Organists

 Figure 2 illustrates a simple MIDI system that might be used in an organ.
 As far as the organ itself is concerned, it is no different to Figure 1 – a basic multiplexed electronic transmission without MIDI is used between console and pipes in both cases.
 But the scheme in Figure 2 allows other MIDI-compatible instruments to be connected to the organ, and there are facilities to record and playback one’s performances.

 These facilities are made possible by connecting the output of the console multiplexer to a MIDI encoder as well as sending it to the organ chamber.
-For each note keyed or released, the encoder then makes MIDI messages appear at the MIDI OUT socket, and if this is connected to another MIDI instrument, known as a slave instrument, some sort of sound will emerge from it.
+For each note keyed or released, the encoder then makes MIDI messages appear at the MIDI OUT socket, and if this is connected to another MIDI instrument some sort of sound will emerge from it.
 Note that it will not sound like the pipe organ – MIDI does not transmit sounds, only messages related to which notes are keyed, etc. A typical synthesiser, if connected to the MIDI OUT socket of a pipe organ, will play the same notes as the organ but on an electronic "voice" that is undefined – it might be a "church organ" type of voice, but equally it might turn out to be "bird tweet".
 You will usually have to play around with the synthesiser settings to get the effect you want (and you may never succeed).
-Similar problems may afflict a more conventional electronic organ used as the slave instrument.
-And quite what will happen to the slave instrument when you change the stops on the pipe organ or close the swell box might be even more bizarre.
+Similar problems may afflict a more conventional electronic organ used as the subsidiary instrument.
+And quite what will happen to the subsidiary instrument when you change the stops on the pipe organ or close the swell box might be even more bizarre.

 Although perhaps mildly entertaining, the foregoing is entirely peripheral to the thrust of this paper, which is to examine what effects MIDI might cause to intrude on an organist when he/she plays a pipe organ.
 It has been included merely to assist readers in understanding some of the issues surrounding MIDI, including its undoubted flexibility.
 There is one aspect which may be more pertinent however, and that relates to recording and playback.